Start your FREE Enquiry

-What should I do if I have had a slip, trip or fall accident at work?
+What should I do if I have had an accident at work?

-If you have suffered an injury an injury to a slip, trip or fall in the workplace, it is important to seek medical attention as soon as possible.
+If you have suffered an injury an injury to a slip or fall injury at work, it is important to seek medical attention as soon as possible.

 The accident must be reported to your employer, with the details accurately recorded in the accident book.
 If there is no accident book, write down what happened and give it to your employer.
 Keep a copy for yourself too.

 It is important to also take the names and contact details of any witnesses.